nkinar/GetComPortList/README.md

 ### Documentation

-This readme file and utility should be easily understandable.
+This readme file and C++ class should be easily understandable.
 Please feel free to contact me if you would like to have changes made to the code.